yoasyo25/career-development-curriculum/module_four/cold_outreach_deliverable_guidelines.md

+# Cold Outreach Documentation

-# Documentation should include the following for all 6 emails:
+## Documentation should include the following for all 6 emails:

 * Company of Contact
   * "Allstate"